ampproject/amp.dev/content/docs/get_started/create/prepare_for_discovery.md

 $order: 4
 ---

 In some cases, you might want to have both a non-AMP and an AMP version of the same page, for example, a news article.
-Consider this: If Google Search finds the non-AMP version of that page, *how does it know there’s an AMP version of it*?
+Consider this: If Google Search finds the non-AMP version of that page, *how does it know there’s a "paired" AMP version of it*?

 ## Linking pages with `<link>`

-In order to solve this problem, we add information about the AMP page to the non-AMP page and vice versa, in the form of `<link>` tags in the `<head>`.
+In order to establish that a non-AMP page and an AMP page should be treated as being "paired" together, we add information about the AMP page to the non-AMP page and vice versa, in the form of `<link>` tags in the `<head>`.

 Add the following to the non-AMP page: